About Us

 Social and Recreational Activities

-4. Trips to amusement parks, live performances of plays and concerts in the community
+- Trips to arcades, live performances of plays and concerts in the community

-5. Participation in Project Buddies, a program in which students have opportunities to socialize and develop friendships with their university peers
+- Participation in Tuffies Friends, a program in which students have opportunities to socialize and develop friendships with their university peers

-6. Participation in special interest clubs in areas such as Art, Music Appreciation, Hiking, Cosmetology, Comic Book, Drama, Dance, Movies, Games, Sports, Baking, Social, Reading, Anime, Fantasy Football, Yearbook and Current Events.
+- Participation in special interest clubs in areas such as: Art, Music Appreciation, Hiking, Dance, Movies, Games, Sports, Social, Anime, Fantasy Football, and Drawing.